Tips for Selling a Home When You Own Pets

 If your pets have fleas, it’s probable that your furniture, and more importantly your carpet, will have the same problem.
 Consider hiring a professional to come to the home and deep clean the carpet and furniture to make sure the bugs are gone.
 While fleas are small, it would be embarrassing if a potential buyer were to notice them during a showing.

-Perhaps the number one challenge to overcome are pet odors in the home.
+Perhaps the number one challenge to overcome is pet odors in the home.
 Many times homeowners are used to the smells because they are around them all of the time, but when someone walks into the home for the first time, they don’t want to smell evidence of cats or dogs.
 These odors can usually be removed pretty easily with spot cleaning, but more set-in stains might call for a replacement of that area.

 Airing out the home whenever possible for extended periods of time can keep everything smelling fresh as well.